Strings in python are surrounded by either single quotation marks, or double quotation marks.

 The escape character allows you to use double quotes when you normally would not be allowed:

-txt = "We are the so-called \"Vikings\" from the north."Escape Characters
+txt = "We are the so-called \"Vikings\" from the north."Other escape characters used in Python:

 | Code | Result | Try it |